Creating and Managing Business Rules with Code Effects

 - Next, you need to decide which of your systems will host the rule evaluation.
 For example, it can be a Windows service, running 24/7 in the background somewhere on the corporate network.
 It could register a SOAP/WCF service and wait for instances of your source objects to arrive, evaluating each instance against one or more business rules.
 With Code Effects, it literally takes one assembly reference and several lines of code to evaluate a source object (or a multitude of source objects) against one or more business rules.

 - You also need to give your business analysts a way to create, edit, save, and delete rules.
-Code Effects component does not save or delete those rules for you.
+Code Effects solution does not save or delete those rules for you.
 Instead, it gives you the rules’ XML documents and some related data every time the rule author clicks the Save, Delete, or Load button.
 It's up to you, the developer, how to handle that data.
-So, create a new web ASP.NET or MVC application or use any existing one and drop the Rule Editor in it.
+So, create a new web application or use any existing one and drop the Rule Editor in it.
 Define the rule saving, loading, and deleting logic to complete the application.
 That takes a relatively short amount of time, unless you enhance the app by adding rule security, debugging, and versioning features.
+Our demo projects can help.